Equality in Liakopoulos's generalized dual Loomis-Whitney inequality via Barthe's Reverse Brascamp-Lieb inequality: Abstract

 \section{Abstract}

-We use the characterization of the case of equality in Barthe's Geometric Reverse Brascamp--Lieb inequality in order to characterize equality in Liakopoulos's volume estimate in terms of sections by certain lower-dimensional linear subspaces.
+We use the characterization of the case of equality in Barthe's Geometric Reverse Brascamp–Lieb inequality to characterize equality in Liakopoulos's volume estimate in terms of sections by certain lower-dimensional linear subspaces.